damianmgarcia/MomentaMouse/README.md

   - _distance_ — The distance scrolled after the pointerup event
   - _elapsedTime_ — The elapsed time of the scroll
   - _interruptedBy_ — The cause of a scroll's interruption if it was interrupted; Otherwise, null<br><br>
-- **momentumScrollerDeactivate** — Dispatches when a momentum scroller is deactivated
+- **momentumScrollerDeactivate** — Dispatches when a MomentumScroller instance is deactivated
+  - Same as momentumScrollerActivate<br><br>
+- **momentumScrollerPointerHandlingStart** — Dispatches when a MomentumScroller instance gets control of the pointer
+  - Same as momentumScrollerActivate<br><br>
+- **momentumScrollerPointerHandlingStop** — Dispatches when a MomentumScroller instance loses control of the pointer
   - Same as momentumScrollerActivate<br><br>
 - **momentumScrollerScrollStart** — Dispatches at the beginning of a momentum scroll
   - Same as momentumScrollerActivate<br><br>